Rabbit Snail (Tylomelania gemmifera)

 Rabbit Snails can differ in appearance; they have a cone-shaped shell that ranges from delicate porcelain-like to heavily sculptured surfaces.
 Their main body will be brilliant orange or yellow, distinguished with a dark shell depending on the type.
-In addition, the shell can have various black or brown colours; it may exhibit some dots, lines, or textures to form an overall elegant appearance.
+In addition, the shell can have various black or brown colours and may exhibit some dots, lines, or textures to create an overall elegant appearance.

 Rabbit SnailsRabbit Snails, Gold Rabbit Snails, Red Rabbit Snails, Orange Rabbit Snails and Dark Chocolate Rabbit Snails.